ranaansh46/trident/README.md

 # Trident Password Manager (TPM)
-TPM is a tool to store your password by securing it through cryptography
+We use a serverless database to store your passwords and then we secure them using Xor encryption.
 ***
 ## Important instructions
-> 1. Please note your pin, masterpassword and username after signup.
+> 1. Please note your pin and username after signup.
 > 1. Do not share your pin / password with anyone.
 > 1. Install all the required modules in ***requirments.txt*** for hasle free experience.
 > 1. To run the program use ***main.py*** .